Northeast Georgia Medical Center offers the latest, state-of-the-art treatment in gynecologic oncology, including:

-- Carcinoma of the uterus, ovaries, cervix, vagina, vulva
+- Carcinoma of the uterus, ovaries, cervix, vagina, and vulva

 - Other gynecologic diseases